SeisComP/main/apps/processing/scevent/descriptions/scevent.rst

 * Associate origins belonging to **different seismic events** to different event objects in |scname|.

-If a match is not found, a new event can be formed.
+If no match can be found, a new event can be formed.

+Origins can be filtered/ignored based on

+* ID of agency which has created the origin:
+  :confval:`processing.blacklist.agencies`,
+  :confval:`processing.whitelist.agencies` (global parameters),
+* Hypocenter parameters: :confval:`eventAssociation.region.rect`,
+  :confval:`eventAssociation.region.minDepth`,
+  :confval:`eventAssociation.region.maxDepth`.

 Origin match